charlesyoutt/sailing-race-prediction/README.md

 The project is organized into three core components:

 - **`Scraping.ipynb`** — collects and cleans historical regatta data from College Sailing Scores
-- **`Graphing.ipynb`** — performs exploratory analysis and visualizes feature relationships, prediction errors, and model behavior
+- **`Graphing.ipynb`** — performs exploratory data analysis and visualizes feature distributions and relationships across sailors, teams, and venues
-- **`RandomForestModel.ipynb`** — handles feature engineering, model training, and evaluation using a Random Forest regression model
+- **`RandomForestModel.ipynb`** — handles feature engineering, model training, and evaluation, including analysis of prediction errors and model performance

 Together, these notebooks form a modular and reproducible pipeline from raw data to evaluated predictions.